Golf Betting and PGA Betting Rules

 When a golfer finishes on 12th position, bets posted on the OVER of an 8½ total will be graded as winners.
 Proposition bets on 8½ totals for finishing positions, in the case of tied golfers, the one with the best finishing position will be graded as the winner.
 If a tie occurs on 7th, 8th, 9th, & 10th position, bets on 8½ over/under totals will be graded as a total of 7.
 In the case of golfers tied on the 7th position, bets posted on the UNDER of 8½ total will be graded as winners.

 Wagers on golfers NOT teeing off in 2nd, 3rd, 4th round, or adjusted tournament match-ups, will be graded no action.
+If a golfer retires during any stage of a tournament, tournament match ups will have action.

 All round match-ups have action regardless of the date the golfers begin/complete the round.